Red by HBO

+History

 On December 1, 2009, HBO Asia partners with Mei Ah Entertainment to launch its new channel on Spring 2010 featuring Asian films; the channel was officially launched on April 12, 2010, across Asia-Pacific in partnership with Mei Ah Entertainment as HBO Asia's first 24-hour Asian movie pay television channel.
 During the launch, this aired several Asian films from many distributors including those from Chinese, Japanese and beyond, it also aired Asian TV programming.
-The channel which later expanded to Malaysia circa late-2010, then the Philippines and Thailand in 2012 and 2013 respectively.
+The channel which later expanded to Malaysia circa early October 2010, then the Philippines and Thailand in 2012 and 2013 respectively.

 In October 2015, the channel rebranded as Red by HBO.
 The rebranding signified a widening in the channel's scope to cover all of Southeast Asia (in addition to China, Japan, and South Korea); and a new on-air appearance meant to evoke contemporary interpretations of Asian imagery.

 On July 1, 2021, Red by HBO was discontinued throughout Asia, with the last film(s) aired The Garden of Evening Mists and Helen the Baby Fox.